-The three regularly occurring seal species in the Baltic Sea, harbour seal (Phoca vitulina), ringed seal (Pusa hispida) and grey seal (Halichoerus grypus) are monitored at their haul-outs on land during their annual moulting and pupping seasons, with the aim of estimating the abundance and trends (moulting counts) and pup production (pupping counts).
-Ringed seals are counted during moult on the ice.
-Where possible, the monitoring is performed using aerial surveys, where the seal haul-outs are photographed during the relevant periods in areas where there is a significant occurrence of seals.
+The three regularly occurring seal species in the Baltic Sea, harbour seal (Phoca vitulina), ringed seal (Pusa hispida) and grey seal (Halichoerus grypus) are monitored at their haul-outs during their annual moulting and pupping seasons, with the aim of estimating the abundance and trends (moulting counts) and pup production (pupping counts).
+Grey seals and harbour seals are counted on their land haulouts during moulting time.
+Ringed seals are surveyed using transect sampling methodology during moult on the ice.
+In most areas, the monitoring is performed using aerial surveys, where the seal haul-outs are photographed during the relevant periods in areas where there is a significant occurrence of seals.

-Detailed descriptions of the survey methodology and analysis of results are given in the BALSAM monitoring manual (Galatius et al. 2014).
+Detailed descriptions of the survey methodology and analysis of results are given in the HELCOM monitoring manual (Galatius et al. 2014).